Performance overview

 Zonal and regional failure protection

-When running your workloads in production, it is important to provision enough compute capacity to continue to serve your traffic in the event of the loss of an entire zone (for regional instances) or an entire region (for multi-region instances).
-See alerts for high CPU utilization for more information on the recommended maximum CPU.
+When running your workloads in production, it is important to provision enough compute capacity to continue to serve your traffic in the event of the loss of an entire zone (for regional instances) or an entire region (for dual-region and multi-region instances).
+For more information about the recommended maximum CPU, see alerts for high CPU utilization.

 What's next